Yevgenia Bosch: Declaration of Soviet Ukraine

 Bosch was instrumental in launching the First All-Ukrainian Congress of Soviets (December 11–12, 1917, Kharkiv).
-At this Congress, the Ukrainian People's Republic was proclaimed to be the Soviet Republic, and its membership in a federation with Soviet Russia was also declared.
+At this Congress, the Ukrainian People's Republic was proclaimed to be a Soviet Republic, and its membership in a federation with Soviet Russia was also declared.
 She was elected to the People's Secretariat of the Bolshevik government of Ukraine.

 The Congress also denounced the Central Council of Ukraine, also known as the Central Rada, as well as its laws and instructions.
-The decrees of the Petrograd Council of People's Commissars extended to Ukraine and an official alliance with the Russia Red Army was declared.
+The decrees of the Petrograd Council of People's Commissars extended to Ukraine and an official alliance with the Russian Red Army was declared.

 Bosch became Minister of the Interior when the Bolsheviks took control of the government in January 1918.
 As Soviet Ukraine's first Minister of the Interior and Head of the Secret Police, Evgenia Bosch was effectively head of the government, responsible for taking direct charge of the Soviet fight against the bourgeois business owners' and landlords' counter-revolution.